Falls Church High School: Football

-During the 2009 football season, The Jaguars maintained a 5-5 record, led by varsity quarterback Ajay Kashyap, during the regular season.
-The high note of the season was during week seven, when the Jaguars upset the AAA National District powerhouse Thomas A. Edison High School (Fairfax County, Virginia) Eagles 16-14.
+During the 2009 football season, The Jaguars maintained a 5–5 record, led by varsity quarterback Ajay Kashyap, during the regular season.
+The high note of the season was during week seven, when the Jaguars upset the AAA National District powerhouse Thomas A. Edison High School Eagles 16-14.
 This was the Jaguars' first win over the Eagles since 1998 and the Eagles' first AAA National District loss since 2005.
 The Jaguars also won their homecoming against the Mount Vernon High School Majors 42-32 and also the Bell Game against rival J. E. B. Stuart High School 42-20.
 During the season, senior running back Marcus Hughes rushed for a region high 1,741 yards on 245 carries, averaging 7.2 yards per carry and 19 touchdowns.

-In 2014, the Jaguars went 7-3, and lost in the first round of the playoffs.
-In 2016, the Jaguars went 7-3, again winning the conference, and again losing the Albemarle in the first round of the playoffs.
-In 2018, the varsity football team won the 2018 National District Championship.

 Baseball

 In 1984, the school's baseball field was named Al McCullock Field for baseball coach Al McCullock, whose son has the same honor at Herndon High School.